philipturner/MM4/README.md

 ## Tips

 List:
 - Compile this package in Swift release mode.
 Vectorized code is known to be extremely slow in debug mode.
-However, it may not be a bottleneck for a small enough systems (under 1000 atoms).
+However, it may not be a bottleneck for small enough systems (under 1000 atoms).